 Currently, the doctors are network providers for Aetna, Blue Cross/Blue Shield PPO (Preferred Care Blue) and HMO (through New Directions as of 7/19/21), Cigna, Multiplan, United Healthcare, and possibly a few others.
-None of the doctors at Mental Health Partners are Medicare, Tricare/Champus, or Medicaid (Kancare, etc...) providers.
+None of the doctors at Mental Health Partners are Tricare/Champus, or Medicaid (Kancare, etc...) providers.
 Dr. Brewington became a Medicare provider in 2021.
 Private contracts may be required if you have Medicare, Medicaid, or Tricare/Champus and payment would have to be done on a "cash" basis with a possible discount depending on your situation (see the question about fees below).
 If we are not covered by your insurance we still offer competitive "cash" basis fees with a significant discount for those that keep their account balance paid (see the question about fees below).

 If a doctor is not covered by your plan and you still wish to see them, you might also be able to have some of your office visit charges covered if you have out of network benefits.
 If this is the case, you must use a receipt that we can provide that contains all the information required by insurance companies to reimburse you directly.
 This requires that you pay for the visit in full before we can provide you with the receipt, and you will have to file the claim with your insurance company without any additional help from our office.

 The actual fee schedule that is based on the Current Procedural Terminology (CPT) codes that we are required to use is available upon request, and actual visit fees for complicated visits and insured patients may vary depending on the circumstances.
 For patients that do not have medical insurance, there may be a discount depending on the doctor you are seeing, but only if the balance of your account is kept at $0.
 This discount is subject to change.

 0-5 min ($ 0)